 We all want to be treated fairly.
 At work or school, when we buy something or receive a service.
-We don't want to be judged simply because of how we look, our disability, sex, or our age.
-Unfortunately, people are often judged on an aspect of their body or character, rather than being seen as a whole person.
-In Victoria we have a law that protects people from this kind of unfair treatment.
+We don’t want to be judged simply because of how we look, our disability, our sex, or our age.
+Unfortunately, we are often judged on an aspect of our body or personal characteristic, rather than being seen as a whole person.
+In Victoria, we have a law that protects us from this kind of unfair treatment.

 What is discrimination?

 When we talk about a person being discriminated against, it means they’re being treated badly or unfairly because of a personal characteristic that is protected by the law.
 The Equal Opportunity Act 2010 describes it as being treated “unfavourably”.

 How does the law protect me?